Skip to main content

 Troubleshooting

-• Test connection fails immediately — double-check the host, port, and that your network/firewall allows traffic from Summation’s egress IPs.
+• Test connection fails immediately — double-check the host, port, and that your network or firewall allows traffic from Summation’s egress IPs.

-• Test connection succeeds but datasets fail to load — usually a permissions issue on the source side.
-Check that the user/role you provided has read access to the schemas and tables you want.
+• Test connection succeeds but datasets fail to load — usually a permissions problem on the source side.
+Check that the user or role you provided has read access to the schemas and tables you want.

 • Dataset name conflicts — names must be unique across the tenant.
 Rename in the wizard before deploying.

-If a problem persists, copy the error message from the Test connection result and contact support.
+If a problem persists, copy the error from the Test connection result and contact support.